-- Reside in a setting (living arrangement) where long term care services can be provided (MA521).
+- Care services can be provided (MA521).

 Customers approved for coverage under AHCCCS Freedom to Work are enrolled with:

 - AHCCCS Complete Care (ACC) plan; or - Program Contractor (for ALTCS).

 Customers who qualify for AHCCCS Medical Services or ALTCS services under a FTW coverage group may have to pay a: